ausaccessfed/dev-portal/docs/_connect-a-synthetic-oidc-service/03-available-scopes-and-edugain.md

 ![Scopes button](/assets/images/connect-a-synthetic-oidc-service/scopes-button.png)

-The following scopes are available for use with synthetic services:
+Choose the scopes that you wish to use with your synthetic service.
+Please note that by default, *all* scopes will be used unless specified otherwise.

 ![Available Scopes](/assets/images/connect-a-synthetic-oidc-service/available-scopes.png)

-When you have selected the scopes required for your service, head back to the "Overview" tab and click the "Update Service" button to save your changes.
+When you have selected the scopes for your service, head back to the "Overview" tab and click the "Update Service" button to save your changes.

 ![Update Service](/assets/images/connect-a-synthetic-oidc-service/update-service-button.png)